ciren/cilib-tutorial/src/pages/step/class.md

 final case class Step[A,B] private (run: Environment[A] => RVar[B])
 ```

 Not complicated at all.
-And because of it's monadic nature we have
+And because of its monadic nature we have
 the following functions at our disposal.

 ```scala